The Education Act 1996, School Standards and Framework Act 1998 and Education Act 2002 require that:

 - An Agreed Syllabus Conference must be convened every five years to review the existing syllabus.

 Local Authority Agreed Syllabus

-In accordance with the Education Act (2006), the teaching of Religious Education at Hook Junior School follows the Local Authority Agreed Syllabus ‘Living Difference III’ (revised December 2016)
+In accordance with the Education Act (2006), the teaching of Religious Education at Kings Furlong Junior School follows the Local Authority Agreed Syllabus ‘Living Difference III’ (revised December 2016)